mschuchard/jenkins-devops-libs/docs/Packer.md

 ### Dependencies

-- Packer CLI binary executable >= 1.5 (INFO: will be raised to 1.7 at version 2.1.0 of library)
+- Packer CLI binary executable >= 1.7

 ### packer.build()
 Uses Packer to build an artifact from a template or template directory.